cbryer/silverstripe-google-store-finder/README.md

 Silverstripe module that provides functionality to search for a location (locations entered in the cms) based on zipcode.

+extract to a folder named google-store-finder in the root of your web host.

 Code is based on google's sample geolocation and location lookup code, retrofitted into silverstripe structure.
 https://developers.google.com/maps/articles/phpsqlsearch_v3
 https://developers.google.com/maps/documentation/javascript/examples/map-geolocation